Code-the-Dream-School/python-200/lessons/03_ML_classification/03_decision_trees.md

 df = pd.read_csv(BytesIO(response.content), header=None)
 ```

-At first glance, this dataset looks intimidating — just numbers.
-That’s normal.
-Our job as data scientists is to **give meaning to numbers**.
+What just happened?

+* We downloaded the raw data file
+* Loaded it into a table structure (a DataFrame)
+* Told pandas there is **no header row**, because the dataset stores only numbers

+At this stage, it’s completely normal if the data feels overwhelming.

+---

+## First Look at the Data

+Before building *any* model, we stop and explore.

 ```python
 print(df.shape)
 df.head()
 ```

+You should see:

+* **4,601 emails** (rows)
-The dataset contains **4,601 emails** and **58 columns**
+* **58 columns**

-(57 features + 1 target label).
+  * 57 feature columns
+  * 1 label column (spam or not spam)

+This confirms that we’re working with a moderately large, real dataset.

 ---

-## Quick EDA: Understanding the Data

-Before modeling, we pause and explore.
+## Exploratory Data Analysis (EDA): Making the Numbers Meaningful

+EDA is where we start turning numbers into understanding.

-### 1. Is the dataset balanced?
+### 1. Are Spam and Non-Spam Balanced?

+We first check how many emails fall into each class.

 ```python
 df.iloc[:, -1].value_counts()
 ```

-We see both spam and non-spam emails are well represented.
-This makes evaluation more reliable.
+This tells us how many emails are spam versus not spam.

+Seeing both classes well represented is important — it means our models will get to learn from **both types of emails**, not just one.

 ---

-### 2. Capital letters as a signal
+### 2. Capital Letters as a Spam Signal

-One feature measures how much of an email is written in capital letters.
+One feature measures how intense capital letter usage is in an email.
+Spam messages often use ALL CAPS to grab attention.

 ```python
 plt.hist(df.iloc[:, 54], bins=30)